CloudSlang/cs-intellij-plugin/README.md

 ![CloudSlang File Type](/screenshots/file-type.png)

-> By default, the file appears to be invalid because it is empty.
+> By default, empty files are marked as invalid.

 <br/>
 #####4.
 Create a new CloudSlang flow from a live template

 Open the __first_flow.sl__ file and place the cursor inside the editor.
 You can insert a **flow** template in two ways:
-*Press __Ctrl + J__ to display a list of all available live templates.
+* Press __Ctrl + J__ to display a list of all available live templates.
 You can navigate up and down inside this list and select the desired template, that will be extended in the editor.

 ![CloudSlang File Type](/screenshots/all-live-templates.png)

-*Start typing the *flow* word and the template will appear in the suggestions list
+* Start typing the _flow_ word and the template will appear in the suggestions list

 ![CloudSlang File Type](/screenshots/live-template-example.png)